by William Cohen-Kiraly

 Her companion sat across from her, shuffling the cards in impossible ways.
 The cards leapt between his hands, twisting and turning in the air in intricate patterns, changing colors, changing size, flying up, down and sideways.
 Some left the pack and flew around the president’s head.
-She swatted them out of the air but they flew back into his deck.
+She swatted them out of the air but they still flew back into his deck.

 “God Damn it, I wish to hell you’d stop doing that”, Clinton said.
 “I nearly fucking lost the election with that coughing”

-“Ah my love, there was never any danger of that.
+“My love, there was never any danger of that.
 We made a deal, after all.”

 “You made a deal with him, too.”
 She retorted a little huffily.